bebatut-slides/2020/14_07_ismb/slides.md

 <small>[Garcia et al, Plos Comp Biol, 2020](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854) + Poster </small>

 Note:
--
-Search for material
-GTN
-FAIR training
-tess
+- Creating material: key task in the development of every training course
+- Often turn to the internet for inspiration and/or to find existing training materials that can be adapted and reused
+- Search for materials can be a challenging and time consuming task
+- A working group within ELIXIR

-Creating materials is a key task in the development of every training course.
-As trainers, we often turn to the internet for inspiration and/or to find existing training materials that can be adapted and reused.
-This search for materials can be a challenging and time consuming task.
-Within ELIXIR we saw an opportunity to improve this situation by translating the FAIR principles (that have been applied to data and software) into 10 simple rules to make training materials easier to find, access, reuse and cite.
+- Translate the FAIR principles into 10 simple rules to make training materials easier to find, access, reuse and cite

-These 10 simple steps are the beginning of a journey towards FAIRifying training materials and making them easier to find, share, reuse and cite.
-We hope that this inspires conversations and collaborations within global training communities that will lead to positive changes in the way we work and think about training.
-To learn more about the 10 steps you can read the paper in full in PLoS Computational Biology (https://doi.org/10.1371/journal.pcbi.1007854).
+    1. Share material online
+    2. Describe with structured metadata and keywords from ontologies
+    3. Give a unique identifier to make material findable and citable
+    4. Register material on registry like Tess, the ELIXIR's portal for training
+    5. Define access rule, even better make it freely accessible
+    6. Use interoperable format (i.e. not PDF) for different context, i.e. Markdown
+    7. Make (re)usable for trainers with detailed contextual metadata and permissive license
+    8. Make usable for trainees with informations about the material (learning outcomes, prerequisites)
+    9. Welcome contributions with clear rules, warm tones and suggestions for contributions
+    10. Keep material up-to-date and versions

 ----
 <!-- .slide: data-background="images/online.jpg" data-state="dim-background" -->